EPIKAPPS/EPICKRAPPS/README.md

 I'm a independent developer.

-I learned several programming languages but lastly I stayed with Python and Web development.
+I learned several programming languages but lastly I stayed with Python, JAVA and Web development.